LCC-CIT/CS233JS-CourseMaterials/Labs/TermProject/CS233JS_ProjectRequirements.md

 ## Objective
 The objective of the term project is to allow you to synthesize your understanding of the concepts and skills introduced in the course as you work on a web-based application of your choice.
-You’ll begin to work on your project during the 5th week of the term and will be working on your project exclusively during weeks 9 and 10.
-The project is worth a total of 80 points or roughly 20% of your grade for the term.
+You’ll begin to work on your project after the midterm quiz and will be working on your project exclusively during weeks 9 and 10.
+The project is worth roughly 20% of your grade for the term.

 ## Requirements
 The project must: